Could your class be our `Most Compassionate Class of 2019?

 Enter the Compassionate Class competition to find out.

 Once your class has completed at least two Discovery activities, they are ready to demonstrate and consolidate their learning by completing one Advocacy activity.
 Suggested Advocacy activities can be found at the end of the teacher information PDF for each Discovery activity you do.

-This year St Alphonsus RC Primary School in Stretford, Manchester won the title of RSPCA's most Compassionate Class 2018.
+St Alphonsus RC Primary School in Stretford, Manchester won the title of RSPCA's Most Compassionate Class 2018.

 The children produced a video demonstrating their understanding of a dog's needs and the expectations of the potential owners by creating their owne 'Blind Date' style show called 'Take Me home'.

 In the show one of the the children was a dog looking for a compassionate owner, from a selection of three potential adopters.

 RSPCA Education Training and Development Adviser, Caroline Francoli explains:

 It was fantastic to see the imaginative way that the class had chosen to share their learning and their appreciation of the importance of compassion towards animals and meeting their welfare needs.